 (Q) Why does my new version appear on Anaconda Cloud, but is not installable with conda?

 For certain, high-traffic channels (main & conda-forge), Anaconda uses a CDN to decrease costs.
-The CDN is only reindexed every 20 minutes, however Anaconda.org uses the original channel that the CDN mirrors.
-Therefore, packages will show up on the Anaconda Cloud about 20 to 40 minutes before they are downloadable via conda.
+Therefore, packages will show up on the Anaconda Cloud about 10 minutes before they are downloadable via conda.
 You can use

 conda search <pkg>to see if the package is installable, because this command reads from the CDN.

 If the CDN sync is not happening timely, please check the status page for the CDN cloning status and see if any problem occurs.
 If the clone is not sync’ing, you can open a CDN Issue in the Anaconda Issues repo.

 (Q) How can I make local debugging faster?

 If you prefer to debug your recipes locally and not use the provided scripts but instead your own setup, you may also use the mamba solver through